raphaeladrien/hostfully/README.md

 └── usecase
 ```

-* **Manages**: Property-related logic (e.g., property info, amenities).
+* **Handles**: Creation of new properties in the system.
 * **domain**: Core property models.
 * **exception**: Property-specific errors.
 * **usecase**: Business logic for properties (create, update, fetch).

-*!Important:* This extra domain was created solely to simplify interactions with other APIs.
+**Important:** This extra domain was created solely to simplify interactions with other APIs.
 ---

 ### 6. `runner`